 Your Website Evaluation is good, but could it be better?
 It can be hard to tell at a glance, using the mobile devices and computers you have available to you.
 To make that easier, we’ve compiled a list of 7 things you can do to assess your website in just 15 minutes.

 Things to Check Before launch a Website

 Testing thousands of combinations of browsers, devices, and operating systems sounds like a nice way to spend two lifetimes.
 If you have bigger, better things to do, you’re in luck.
 You can log into Google Analytics for a list of browsers your visitors are actually using, then use just those browsers to test if everything is displaying correctly.

-In this near-futuristic year of 2019, well-built website design is to adapt different screen sizes — displaying different content, or the same content in an alternate format — so websites always look good and are easy to read.
+In this near-futuristic year of 2019, well-built app development company is to adapt different screen sizes — displaying different content, or the same content in an alternate format — so websites always look good and are easy to read.
 You can use a free tool called Responsinator (responsinator.com) to see your website on some of the most common phone and tablet sizes.

 If you find any anomalies during your browser testing, you’ll want to validate your code.
 Like a Magic 8-Ball you can ask “Is my website up to snuff?”, the W3C’s HTML Validator (validator.w3.org) is a handy tool for checking if your website’s HTML meets current standards.
 You might be rewarded with a list of any errors (that you should fix) and warnings (you might want to fix).

 CSS (Cascading Style Sheets) control how your text and images are displayed.
 They’re made of code too, so you’ll want to validate them to see if there are any errors.
 As a companion to the HTML validator mentioned above, the W3C’s CSS Validator (jigsaw.w3.org/css-validator/#) can be used to drop-test your style sheets.